Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/using_apis_edition.md

 ![Client-Server and external Client-Server interaction](images/Client-server-external-overview.png)

-Your Server is not an black box so why not open it up:
+Your Server is not a black box so why not open it up:

 ![Server overview and (internals)](images/Server-overview.png)